neurodata/checklists/methods_paper.md

 1. simulated numerical support:
-  1. describe (in words and equations) simulated example that demonstrates that the above intuitions hold empirically as well (these might be the above illustrative example).
+  1. describe (in words and equations) simulated example that demonstrates that the above intuitions hold empirically as well (this might be the above positive example).
-  1. both both a postive and negative case, run algorithm on 10x examples, compute metric, plot distribution of metrics.
+  1. run algorithm on >=10x trials, compute metric, plot distribution of metrics.
 1. simluated numerical extension:
-  1. describe (in words and equations)  simulations that extend beyond the limitations of the theory (if the method is parametric), for example, demonstrate robustness, or finite sample properties. ideally use a reference suite of simulated examples.
+  1. describe (in words and equations)  simulations that extend beyond the limitations of the theory (if the method is parametric), for example, demonstrate robustness, or finite sample properties. ideally use a reference suite of simulated examples (this might be the
-  1. run alg on >10x examples, compute metric, plot distribution of metrics. compare to reference algs.
+  1. run alg on >=10x trials, compute metric, plot distribution of metrics. compare to reference algs (this could  be the negative example).
 1. Computational properties: write down eg, worst case computational space and time requirements as a function of n & p, and possibly T (# of threads), and other data parameters such as K (# of cluster), d (# of dimensions embedded into), etc.
 1. real data examples:
   1. describe >1 real data examples (ideally, use examples that previous authors have used to enable a fair comparison).